wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

  */
 const renderTidbitPage = (data) => {}
 ```
-Where `PlainObject` is a custom type.
+Where `PlainObject` is a custom type (find the [real code here](https://github.com/wolframkriesing/site-stitcher/blob/2a208630d4e49147fb4a527788a01f69f3b84d56/src/render-tidbit/render-page.js#L27-L37)).
-TypeScript will pick up these type definition and understand them.
+TypeScript will pick up these type definitions and understand them.
 All JavaScript code will stay Javascript code.

 Let's start adding and configuring TypeScript to jskatas.org code base.
 It should be very easy to adapt this to any project at any stage.
 No matter if you have just started or if you have a years old code base, add type checks in the here described way
 will not hinder you to continue work on the code base.
 That is also always one of my goals, as listed above.
-I want it to become better every day and sometimes type checking certain files will improve it.
+I want the code to become better every day and sometimes type checking certain files will improve it.

 ## Install TypeScript Dependency
 Start with `npm i typescript --save-dev`.
 We don't need typescript during production,